Azure/VM-cross-zone-recovery-private-preview/README.md

 - Load Balancer and Gateway should be of standard SKU and zone redundant.
 - Supported only via Rest API.

+## Known limitations that will be supported in the next milestones
+- Azure Site Recovery is not supported.
+- On-demand capacity reservation if enabled is not supported.

 ### Create a VM via API
 Please follow the below steps in order.
 The feature will work only for new VMs.
 Existing VMs will be supported in later milestones.